ClusterCockpit/cc-metric-collector/internal/metricRouter/README.md

 # The `interval_timestamp` option

 The collectors' `Read()` functions are not called simultaneously and therefore the metrics gathered in an interval can have different timestamps.
 If you want to avoid that and have a common timestamp (the beginning of the interval), set this option to `true` and the MetricRouter sets the time.

+# The `num_cache_intervals` option

+If the MetricRouter should buffer metrics of intervals in a MetricCache, this option specifies the number of past intervals that should be kept.
+If `num_cache_intervals = 0`, the cache is disabled.
+With `num_cache_intervals = 1`, only the metrics of the last interval are buffered.

+A `num_cache_intervals > 0` is required to use the `interval_aggregates` option.

 # The `rename_metrics` option